National Pest Management Association

-The National Pest Management Association (NPMA), is a non-profit trade association founded in 1933 that represents the interests of the professional pest management and pest control industries in the United States.
+The National Pest Management Association (NPMA), is a non-profit trade association founded in 1933 that aims to represent the interests of the professional pest management and pest control industries in the United States.

-The NPMA is headquartered in Fairfax, Virginia, and maintains a staff of technical, public policy, and member services professionals.
+The NPMA is headquartered in Fairfax, Virginia.

 Organization

 The policy-making body of NPMA is governed by the board of directors.
-As of 2013, it has a current membership of more than 7,000 pest management companies.
+As of 2023, it has a membership of nearly 5,000 members worldwide.

 Activities

 Members have access to accredited continuing education, technical resources, pest management research and reporting, and business service discounts.
-There are three staff entomologists who respond to member inquiries.
 Its technical department provides pest identification and treatment recommendations.
 The NPMA government affairs staff provides consultation on legislative and regulatory issues that impact pest management companies.

 Community relations

 As the NPMA’s consumer education arm, the Professional Pest Management Alliance (PPMA) educates home and business owners about health and property risks associated with pests.
 It has developed educational resources such as PestWorld, an information repository on pest identification and management, and PestWorld for Kids as a scholastic resource.

 NPMA also funds scientific research in entomology within the area of community pest control through its affiliated Pest Management Foundation.
-It also provides research on pest populations and treatment options, most notably tracking the uptick in bed bug infestations and efficacy of management initiatives.
+It provides research on pest populations and treatment options including bed bugs, cockroaches, and brown marmorated stink bugs.